7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 Number of errors: 0
 ```

 The signature is verified!
-Which signature?
+But which signature?

-Don't be confused!
+Don’t be confused!
 Windows stores the signatures of some PE files in the *CatRoot* database (located in `C:\Windows\System32`).
-Many System32 PE files have their signatures residing in this database.
-In this write-up, we will not discuss catalog files and how to parse them.
-Therefore, discussing PE files whose signatures are not embedded within their files is out of our scope.
+Many PE files in the System32 folder have their signatures stored in this database.
+In this write-up, we won’t be discussing catalog files or how to parse them, so any PE files whose signatures are not embedded within the file itself are beyond our scope.

 # Parsing PE

-Open *dbgview64.exe* with *CFF Explorer*.
-In the `Optional Header`, there is a data directory named `Security Directory` (also known as the `Certification Table`).
+Let’s open *dbgview64.exe* using *CFF Explorer*.
+In the `Optional Header`, there is a data directory named the `Security Directory` (also referred to as the `Certification Table`).

 ![Security Directory](Images/SecurityDirectory.JPG)

-Also, you can find the `Security Directory`  using *PE Bear* in `Security` tab.
+You can also locate the `Security Directory` using *PE Bear* in the `Security` tab.

 ![PE-Bear Security Directory File Offset](Images/PEBearSecurityDirectory.jpg)

-This section shows where the embedded digital signature is located and determines its size.
-For our sample file, it resides at offset `0x10B400` from the beginning of the file with a size of `0x2378`.
+This section indicates where the embedded digital signature is stored and its size.
+In our sample file, it starts at offset `0x10B400` from the beginning of the file and has a size of `0x2378`.

 ![Security Directory File Offset](Images/SecurityDirectoryFileOffset.JPG)

-If you look at the decoded text, you can find meaningful words like *Microsoft Corporation*, *Redmond*, *Washington*, etc. It seems we are in the right place.
+When examining the decoded text, you’ll find recognizable terms like *Microsoft Corporation*, *Redmond*, *Washington*, and others.
+This suggests we’re in the right place.

-How can we decode the bytes to accomplish our mission?
-To decode it, we must be familiar with `WIN_CERTIFICATE`.
+But how do we decode these bytes to achieve our goal?
+To do so, we need to become familiar with the `WIN_CERTIFICATE` structure.

-So, it's time to get our hands dirty!
+Now it’s time to roll up our sleeves and dive in!

 # Parsing WIN_CERTIFICATE

-All the bytes in the security directory must be interpreted as a `WIN_CERTIFICATE` structure, as shown below:
+All the bytes in the security directory must be interpreted as a `WIN_CERTIFICATE` structure, defined as follows:

 ```cpp
 typedef struct _WIN_CERTIFICATE {